 Once you do this, you’ll be well on your way to enjoying FreeBSD, and you might find it’s the operating system you want to stick with.
 You’ll be in good company.

-So with FreeBSD, you have two different versions, STABLE and CURRENT.
-It’s exactly what it sounds like.
-“Stable” is a version that has been thoroughly tested by FreeBSD contributors.
-It’s considered stable for Production use and is supported by the FreeBSD Foundation.
+So with FreeBSD, you have two different versions, RELEASE and CURRENT.
+“RELEASE” is a version that has been thoroughly tested by FreeBSD contributors.
+It’s considered suitable for Production use and is supported by the FreeBSD Foundation.

 Current is a more of a bleeding edge version of FreeBSD.
 It contains all the latest and greatest stuff, but it might not work.
 There’s also debugging and monitoring going on in it, so it’s a mixed bag.
 Since I had very few options, I put Current on my laptop.